LksWlprn/Opus-Magnum-Philosophicum/README.md

 Who rightfully owns them, the present self or the future self?
 Since both are the same person, both own the possessions.
 But, under universalism, because everyone is the same person, it follows that everyone would own all possessions, including mine.
 Consequently, ownership must be attributed to something else about the agent other than the person, if it wants to remain a coherent concept.
 Yet, as we have established, the agent was never free in any meaningful sense, bringing us back to incompatibilism.
 Here, the concept of deservingness is rendered incoherent, though not necessarily under universalism.
 We cannot deserve anything, for we've never been in control of our actions.
 While ownership may have pragmatic utility, it can't be justified on the basis of desert either.
 And it cannot be justified on the basis of personhood.
 By the same reasoning, meritocracy can at best be pragmatically, but never morally, justified, if we define it as: "If initial chances are equal, the winner deserves the gain", since deservingness isn't real.
+Being rewarded or punished for our talents can never be ethically justified, as we never had the ability to decide what our talents would be, we just have to accept them.
+In practical terms, rewarding and punishing talent can certainly be justified.
+However, in doing so, one no longer refers to the intrinsic value of talent but rather to its external consequences—namely, that this talent will achieve the best possible results in relation to a specific goal.
+A naturally gifted marathon runner may put significantly less effort into improving their endurance than a biologically disadvantaged runner, yet in a meritocracy, they would still deserve the victory if they achieved the better result.
+This reveals that meritocracy operates on a different principle than meritocrats initially assume.
+In reality, they are not concerned with rewarding hard work itself but with achieving the best possible results.
+This entirely excludes the notion that meritocrats see work, effort, or dedication as intrinsically valuable.

 The truth of these claims is easier to recognize, if we think about the long-term future of humanity.
 We are already moving in this direction of giving up ownership and we'll soon need to rethink meritocracy, when the merit of AI outpaces all of us.